rce-incorporated/Fiu/README.md

 **BUGS**
 - [ ] `for` loop table structure is incorrect | See "ForLoops" test
 - [ ] Namecall table argument does not get passed | See "Namecall" test

+# Contributing

+- Tests can be added and compiled using CreateTests.lua, Lua with the `io` and `os` library is needed.
+- Tests must be ran with Luau using `RunTests.lua`, you can use `allTests` or `specificTests`.
+- Contributed code should be consistent with the source.

+<div>Luau updates often and Fiu will need to be updated and have working releases added for every new version.</div>